AI-fergan/Assembly-Interpreter/README.md

 # Commands
 ### Available commands:
 - help - print the commands
-- inst \ instructions - print all the available instructions
+- opc \ opcodes - print all the available instructions
 - mem - print the registers values and names
 - exit - exit from the Interpreter

-# Instructions
+# Opcodes
-### Available Instructions:
+### Available Opcodes:
 ```
 MOV, ADD, SUB, MUL, DIV, INC
 DEC, OR, AND, XOR, NOT, NOP